 - "to cover the inner side of" (clothes, garments, etc.), late 14c., from Old English lin "linen cloth" (see linen).
 Linen was frequently used in the Middle Ages as a second layer of material on the inner side of a garment.
 Hence, by extension, "to fill the insides of" (1510s).
 Related: Lined; lining.

 - line (n.)

-- a Middle English merger of Old English line "cable, rope; series, row, row of letters; rule, direction," and Old French ligne "guideline, cord, string; lineage, descent;" both from Latin linea "linen thread, string, line," from phrase linea restis "linen cord," from fem. of lineus (adj.) "of linen," from linum "linen" (see linen).
+- a Middle English merger of Old English line "cable, rope; series, row, row of letters; rule, direction," and Old French ligne "guideline, cord, string; lineage, descent" (12c.), both from Latin linea "linen thread, string, plumb-line," also "a mark, bound, limit, goal; line of descent," short for linea restis "linen cord," and similar phrases, from fem. of lineus (adj.) "of linen," from linum "linen" (see linen).

 The earliest sense in Middle English was "cord used by builders for taking measurements;" extended late 14c. to "a thread-like mark" (from sense "cord used by builders for making things level," mid-14c.), also "track, course, direction."
 Meaning "limit, boundary" (of a county, etc.) is from 1590s.
 The mathematical sense of "length without breadth" is from 1550s.
 From 1530s as "a crease of the face or palm of the hand."
 From 1580s as "the equator."

 Sense of "things or people arranged in a straight line" is from 1550s.
 Now considered American English, where British English uses queue (n.), but the sense appears earliest in English writers.
 Sense of "chronologically continuous series of persons" (a line of kings, etc.) is from late 14c.